rkovrigin/bots_world/README.md

 python main.py

 The most edvanced is a "pause_button" brunch.
-On brunch "pause_button" there is some screenshots.
+On brunch "pause_button" there are some screenshots.